 In this screen, you can set up and define workflows.
-Essentially, you are telling the user where the totes have to go throughout the workflow.
+Essentially, you tell the user where the totes must go throughout the workflow.

-To get started, click Create workflow and enter a workflow name.
-(You can change this later if needed.)
+To get started, click Create Workflow and enter a workflow name.
+(Name can be updated later.)

 Stops & Workstations